CoAxLab/DataSciencePsychNeuro/README.md

 ## Data Science for Psychology & Neuroscience (CMU-85732, Spring 2020)

+**COVID-19 Update:** The class has moved into a virtual space for the rest of the semester.
+Please join via Zoom: https://cmu.zoom.us/j/165293759

 Data science has sometimes been referred to as “data poetry.”
 It is the art of finding the story that your data tells and clearly conveying that story to others.
 This class will cover topics in machine learning and statistics necessary for applied research in modern psychology and neuroscience.
 Emphasis will be placed on fundamental data science theory that can support learning more complex analytical methods, as well as basic applied skills for performing data analysis in a research context.

 Topics include (but are not limited to):